 There is more than one way to achieve optimal search engine results, and this is where the confusion often lies.
 Search Engine Optimization (SEO) results from a comprehensive understanding of the multitude of attributes necessary to create a website that gives you the results you are looking for.

 Picture a pyramid, your website teetering on the precipice of success or failure.
 The outcome depends not only on the product or services you are offering but also the hosting environment it resides in, the way the website is constructed, the social media it attracts, and the level of maintenance it receives.

 Not all servers are created equally and the options are bountiful.
 Speed, security, location, back up, contigency plans in case of electrical outages, technical support, exclusivity or shared servers are all things to consider when choosing the right home for your website.

 How fast your website runs depends on offsite and onsite factors.
-The onsite factors include the way the site is designed, the size of the site, how many requests it needs for images, browsing capabilites, links and so on.
-An offsite contributer is the speed of the server your hosting company uses, shared or dedicated server, on occasion the location of the server and the maintance of the server.
+The onsite factors include the way the site is designed, the size of the site, how many requests it needs for images, browsing capabilities, links and so on.
+An offsite contributor is the speed of the server your hosting company uses, shared or dedicated server, on occasion the location of the server and the maintance of the server.

 Integral Elements of Construction